globocom/secDevLabs/owasp-top10-2017-apps/a5/tictactoe/README.md

-In order to better understand how this attack works, two users, `fry123` and `bender`, were created using web interface by visiting [localhost:10005/create](localhost:10005/create) as shown below:
+In order to better understand how the attacks works, two users, `fry123` and `bender`, were created using the web interface by visiting [localhost:10005/create](localhost:10005/create) as shown below: